National Correct Coding Initiative Edits

 Important notice to all NCCI Users concerning the National Correct Coding Initiative Policy Manual for Medicare Services:

-The annual updated version of the National Correct Coding Initiative Policy Manual for Medicare Services will be effective January 1, 2014.
-This manual will be posted on the NCCI website on or around December 2, 2013.
+The annual updated version of the National Correct Coding Initiative Policy Manual for Medicare Services will be effective January 1, 2015.
 Additions/revisions to the manual have been italicized in red font.

 National Correct Coding Initiative

 The CMS developed the National Correct Coding Initiative (NCCI) to promote national correct coding methodologies and to control improper coding leading to inappropriate payment in Part B claims.
 The CMS developed its coding policies based on coding conventions defined in the American Medical Association's CPT Manual, national and local policies and edits, coding guidelines developed by national societies, analysis of standard medical and surgical practices, and a review of current coding practices.
 The CMS annually updates the National Correct Coding Initiative Coding Policy Manual for Medicare Services (Coding Policy Manual).
 The Coding Policy Manual should be utilized by carriers and FIs as a general reference tool that explains the rationale for NCCI edits.

 Carriers implemented NCCI edits within their claim processing systems for dates of service on or after January 1, 1996.

 A subset of NCCI edits is incorporated into the outpatient code editor (OCE) for OPPS and therapy providers (Skilled nursing facilities (SNFs), comprehensive outpatient rehabilitation facilities (CORFs), outpatient physical therapy and speech-language pathology providers (OPTs), and home health agencies (HHAs) billing under TOBs 22X, 23X, 75X, 74X, 34X).